What Are The Main Parts Of The Fuel Dispenser?

 • Importance: This component streamlines the fueling process by enabling easy input and control, enhancing the overall efficiency of the system.

-• Description: The oil pump pressurizes and moves fuel from the storage tank to the vehicle, ensuring consistent flow and pressure.
+• Description: The fuel pump pressurizes and moves fuel from the storage tank to the vehicle, ensuring consistent flow and pressure.

 • Components: It is composed of a pump mechanism, motor, and pressure control systems.